 The company strenghtened its impact while producing famous cartons such as ‘Bugs Bunny’ in the 30’s.
 They are also responsible for the memorable ‘Casablanca’, a film shot during the World War II starring Humphrey Bogart and Ingrid Bergman, standing as a timeless masterpiece.

-From then, Warner Bros. which had become Warner Bros. – Seven Arts after Jack sold it to Seven Arts Productions started growing significantly first with the absorbtion of Atlantic Records.
+From then, Warner Bros. which had become Warner Bros. – Seven Arts after Jack sold it to Seven Arts Productions started growing significantly.
+First with the absorbtion of Atlantic Records.
 But also serving as a distributor for countless structures like Curtom Records, Sire Records, RFC or Geffen Records.
 Not to mention Quincy Jones‘ label Qwest Records and Prince‘s imprint Paisley Park among others.

-Warner has never been a Disco label as such, but one could feel the influence of the genre on many of their releases at the time, be they blended with Soul, Jazz, Funk or even with Rock influences (ie. Rod Stewart, Leo Sayer).
-Here we go with some of their most significant releases at the time…
+Warner has never been a Disco label as such, but one could feel the influence of the genre on many of their releases at the time.
+Be they blended with Soul, Jazz, Funk or even with Rock influences (ie. Rod Stewart, Leo Sayer).

 Better known as Chaka Khan, Yvette Marie Stevens formed her first group in her native Chicago at the age of 11.
 Replacing Baby Huey of Baby Huey & the Babysitters after Huey‘s death in 1970, she remained with them until their disbanding the year after.
-She soon after caught the attention of two members of The American Breed, soon after known as Rufus.
+She eventually caught the attention of two members of The American Breed, soon after known as Rufus.

 She launched her solo career with WB in 1978 although she continued recording with the band until the early 80’s.
-She went straight to the top with the Ashford & Simpson penned ‘I’m Every Woman’.
+Khan went straight to the top with the Ashford & Simpson penned ‘I’m Every Woman’.
 One of her signature songs along with ‘Ain’t Nobody’.
 ‘I Feel For You’ completing the list back in 1984.
 An explosive cover version of a 1979 Prince song, featuring Grandmaster Melle Mel on the rap intro and Stevie Wonder on harmonica.